 Even if investigators could conclusively prove the boys started the Chimney Top fire, it was the windstorm that proved to be the driving force behind the disaster.

 Officials with the National Park Service determined it was in a spot too difficult to fight.
-They set a 400 acre box – an area in which the fire would be allowed to burn – and planned to let the fire burn itself out as others in the region had done before.
+They set a 400-acre box, an area in which the fire would be allowed to burn, and planned to let the fire burn itself out.

-The region was in the midst of an epic drought and fires of various sizes burned all over East Tennessee.
+The region was in the midst of an epic drought.
+Fires of various sizes burned all over East Tennessee.

 As the weather reports began to indicate the looming approach of a significant wind storm, efforts to fight the fire were increased.

 Under non-drought conditions, at least some experts had been warning officials that not allowing smaller fires to burn up fuel on the forest floor would lead to bigger fires in the future.

 A communication breakdown

-Tourists, locals and officials were mindful of the fire, which brought smoke and – on that Monday morning – ash into the city.
-Still officials were in communication with the NPS.
+Tourists, locals and officials were mindful of the fire, which brought smoke and ash into the city.
+Still, officials were in communication with the NPS.

-In fact, according to an independent report by the ABS group, as late as 4:30 p.m. on the 28th, models provided by the Pigeon Forge Fire Department indicated it would take 19 hours for the fire to reach the city limits.
-In actuality, fire reached the city limits in two hours.
+In fact, according to an independent report by the ABS group, as late as 4:30 pm on the 28th, models provided by the Pigeon Forge Fire Department indicated it would take 19 hours for the fire to reach the city limits.

 The quick actions of many of the area’s firefighters, police and EMS workers saved lives, but often they were operating without enough information.

-The report states:
+The report states, in part:

-“These responders were arriving throughout the unfolding of the firestorm, requiring staging, coordination, and deployment. …
+These responders were arriving throughout the unfolding of the firestorm, requiring staging, coordination, and deployment. …

-“Clear, concise and prompt communications were necessary for a successful emergency response.
+Clear, concise and prompt communications were necessary for a successful emergency response.
 Communications within the EOC, although at times noisy and extremely busy due to the scope and scale of the Chimney Tops 2 firestorm, remained fluid and effective based on the information being received.